sagnikc395/hanako/README.md

     - allow users to upvote chat messages.
     - if chat messages reach more than 3 upvotes, move them over to a seperate section.
     - if cha messages reach mre than 10 upvotes, alert the admin to answer.
+    - People are rate limited.
+    - Upvoting
+    - Most upvoted comments/QA should read the admin.

 ## Install: